How can we help you today?

 Key takeaways:

-What pages should a business website have?
+What pages should a website have?

 • Home page